Skip to main content

 What to buy by budget tier

-$700 to $1000 — flagship value.
+$700 to $1000.
+Flagship value.
 The OnePlus 13, the Pixel 10 Pro, the iPhone 17 standard.
-Everything you actually need for streaming, without the Ultra and Pro Max premium for features you may never use.
+Everything you actually need for streaming, without the Ultra and Pro Max premium for options you may never use.
 This is the sweet spot for streamers who do this seriously but not professionally.

 Where it makes sense to pay more: